Harry Saltzman: Career

 He became production supervisor on Robert Montgomery Presents and produced Captain Gallant of the Foreign Legion.

-He moved, what was by then his family of four, to the UK in the mid-1950s, where he again produced theatre.
+He moved what was by then his family of four to the UK in the mid-1950s, where he again produced theatre.
 He entered the film business by producing The Iron Petticoat (1956), a play adaptation.
 Saltzman started Woodfall Film Productions with Tony Richardson and John Osborne, and produced other acclaimed social realism dramas such as 1959's Look Back in Anger and 1960's Saturday Night and Sunday Morning.
 Film director Anthony Mann noted the dichotomy in Saltzman's career: "Harry used to make great pictures; now he makes very successful ones.
 After all, you can't be an artist all your life."
 1960, his film The Entertainer was named one of 1960's ten best films by The New York Times' film critics, and nominated for 5 Oscars.
 Laurence Olivier won the Oscar for Best Actor.
 It was also nominated for 3 Baftas.

-In early 1961, excited by reading the James Bond novel Goldfinger, he made a bid to land the film rights to the character.
+In early 1961, excited by reading the James Bond novel Goldfinger, he made a bid to acquire the film rights to the character.
 Jacqueline Saltzman founded Danjaq, S.A. with Dana Broccoli and incorporated it on September 14, 1961.
 It was a holding company responsible for the copyright and trademarks of James Bond on screen, and the parent company of Eon Productions, which they also set up as a film production company for the Bond films.
-The moniker Danjaq is a combination of the names of Broccoli's third wife and Saltzman's second (Dana and Jacqueline, respectively).
+The name Danjaq is a combination of the names of Broccoli's third wife and Saltzman's second (Dana and Jacqueline, respectively).

-In 1958, he had set up the production company Lowndes Productions, but he did not use it for film production until 1965, and used it for eight productions thereafter, among them his three Harry Palmer films with Michael Caine: The Ipcress File (1965), Funeral in Berlin (1966) and Billion Dollar Brain (1967).
+In 1958, he had set up the production company Lowndes Productions, but he did not use it for film production until 1965, from which time he used it for eight productions, among them his three Harry Palmer films with Michael Caine: The Ipcress File (1965), Funeral in Berlin (1966) and Billion Dollar Brain (1967).
 The company's last production came out in 1988, and it was dissolved in 1992.

 Saltzman produced other films between the James Bond and Harry Palmer productions.
 These include his World War II pet project Battle of Britain (1969), and Call Me Bwana (1963), one of only three films to be produced by Eon Productions outside of the James Bond franchise.
 Saltzman also attempted to make a film about Canadian Métis leader Cuthbert Grant.